kingsleychenlab/GradientLab/README.md

 ---

-## Setup
+## How to use it

+### Step 1 — Install (once)

-Runs from a fresh clone with only NumPy (matplotlib is needed just for `--plot`, pytest just for the tests).
+From the project root, create a virtual environment and install the dependencies.
+Only NumPy is needed to train; matplotlib is used for `--plot` and pytest for the tests.

 ```bash
 python3 -m venv .venv